nathancarter/weblurch/doc/plan.md

 Necessary next steps:

- * Add a tag attribute "belongsIn" that lists the names of the tags that a parent Group can have.
-Support for this tag is implemented below.
+ * Add a handler to each XML tag that takes the XML after it's been generated from a group and manipulates it as it sees fit.
+(The group is also passed.)
+Use this for:
+   * Wrapping OMOBJs that sit in a CDDefinition in an FMP.
+   * Replacing MathematicalProperty tags with either FMP or CMP, depending on whether they contain OMOBJs or not.
  * Add support for each bubble to show its groupers differently at each moment.
 This should be do-able with a simple `Group` class member that sets the open or close grouper appearance to the given HTML.
 It can be